rstudio/shinytest2/reference/record_test.md

 - test_file:

   Base file name of the testthat test file.
+If `NULL`, a default name will be used.
+If recording within a package, the test file will be saved to the package's `tests/testthat/` directory.
+If not within a package, the test file will be saved to the app's `tests/testthat/` directory.
+If within a package, the default name is `test-app-<appdir>.R`, where `<appdir>` is the name of the app directory.
+If not within a package, the default name is `test-shinytest2.R`.

 - open_test_file: